zhutoutoutousan/A-study-note-as-a-beginner/health-for-engineers-and-scientists/_log-H_sick-log.md

   - Hidradenitis suppurativa recovering, surgery session adjourned
   - Otitis media symptom is not observable, hearing recovered
   - IBS treatment by bowel bacteria recomposition, anti-spasm drugs etc..

+# 2021/11/12
+## Pinched a nerve
+- Apply painkiller
+- Nerve pinch is kind of serious, and could knock one out for days, immediate measure should be taken as normal painkiller doesn't work